Anish342/Anish342.github.io/about.md

 * Math behind ML

 **Personal Interests:**
-During my free time, I enjoy playing basketball, and actively participate in national competitions.
+During my free time, I enjoy playing basketball, and have been to participate in national competitions.

-I’m also interested in theories of astronomy and the fundamentals of physics, while also following the latest advancements in technology.